Collap/bryg/spec/Statements/Operators/assignment.rst

   double d = 37.0
   i += d

 The equivalent code in bryg would not be valid, because we can't cast a ``double`` down to an ``int`` implicitly.
-We believe that coercion rules should behave consistently, regardless of the syntax used, so this is an intentional "fix" for the inconsistent Java coercion.
+We believe that every conversion beyond basic coercion should be visible at all times, so this is an intentional "fix" for the Java equivalent, where those composites are defined as ``a = (A)(a op b)``.